These Cajun Shrimp and Grits are the best! They’re the ultimate southern comfort food, and get ready in only 30 minutes!

 That’s all you need for a special candlelit night… crown some shrimp atop a bed of grits, crumble with bacon bits, perhaps garnish with parsley and scallions… yeah… Shrimp and Grits!!!

-While you’re here, check out my roundup of the best shrimp recipes.
+While you’re here, check out my collection of the best shrimp recipes.

 Please let us know how you like it, and be sure to subscribe to our newsletter at the top of the page so you get all of our recipes!!!

-Blackened shrimp and grits, on my Gypsy Plate… Enjoy!!!
+Blackened shrimp and grits, on our Gypsy Plate… Enjoy!!!

 Looking for more 30-minute-or-less weeknight dinner ideas?